vfarcic/cncf-demo/manuscript/destroy.md

 gcloud projects delete $XP_PROJECT_ID

 # If using Crossplane with Azure
-az group delete --name $RESOURCE_GROUP
+az group delete --name $RESOURCE_GROUP --yes

 # If using Crossplane with AWS
 kubectl --namespace dev delete sqlclaim cncf-demo